MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 > [!NOTE]
 >  This batch job only creates suggestions and it does not implement the suggested changes.
 If you are satisfied with the suggestions and want to implement them, that is insert them in the **Sales Prices** table, you can use the **Implement Price Changes** batch job, which is found on the **Actions** tab, in the **Functions** group, on the **Sales Price Worksheet** page.

+## <a name="see-related-training-at-microsoft-learnlearnmodulesmanage-sales-prices-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/manage-sales-prices-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also
 [Setting Up Sales](sales-setup-sales.md)